 Alumni Regents

-Alumni Regents are highly engaged alumni who are appointed by Northwestern's president to represent the University in global communities with significant alumni populations for a four-year term.
+Alumni Regents are highly engaged alumni who are appointed to four-year terms by Northwestern's president to represent the University in global communities with significant alumni populations.
 Regents act as ambassadors of the University in their respective geographic regions and represent Northwestern’s president at the inaugurations of other college and university presidents.

 Chair